01234 589807 | info@buildingtransformation.co.uk

 Water ingress into a building causes expensive repair bills, damage to the fabric, fixtures, and in drastic cases can lead to material and structural failure.
 A leak can occur from failures in the waterproof membrane of a roof, in all types of material and style of roof, but are equally likely to occur in the fabric of the upstand elevations.

-Environmental factors such as pollution, ultraviolet light, or movement cause materials to degrade and become less resilient.
-Irregular maintenance, substandard repairs, and failure to identify the point of ingress all contribute to leaks continuing.
 Prevention is better than the cure and identifying potential weakness and ingress points before a leak occurs is the best method to reduce the potential damage occurring.
-Once water ingress occurs, tracing it back to source is a time consuming and difficult process that needs a methodical and through approach.
+Once water ingress occurs, tracing it back to its source is a time-consuming and difficult process that needs a methodical and thorough approach.

 With water dripping onto a floor or damp spreading through the walls the quick approach is to identify what appears to be the obvious repair and quickly carry this out.
 Once this has failed to rectify the problem then more specialist testing may need to be carried out.
 Below are some of the more common methods of integrity testing and leak detection.